Anish-A-18/Anish-A-18.github.io/_pages/about.md

 ---
 Hi, my name is Anish Anand.
 I am a highschooler and I have dyslexia.
 Growing up with dyslexia has always been a challenge, but I was able to find ways to work through my challenges with reading and writing, from the help of family and teachers.

-These challenges lead me to start the [Dyslexia Speaks](https://dyslexiaspeaks.org/)
+These challenges lead me to start the nonprofit: [Dyslexia Speaks](https://dyslexiaspeaks.org/)

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.